sequentech/documentation/docs/general/reference/election-creation-json.md

 - **Required:** Yes
 - **Example:** `"First Name"`

-Defines the placeholder text to be shown for Write In extra field, in the input element.
+Defines the placeholder text to be shown for the Write In extra field, in the input element.

 ### WriteInField: `placeholder_i18n`